Wilmer Brewster - Board Chair

 Lynn Gwilliam - Director

-Housam Minawi - Driector
+Housam Minawi - Director

 Housam Minawi has earned his Master’s degree in Marketing from the States, beside his Bachelor’s degree in Biomedical Engineering .
 During his career life, Housam has earned an extensive managerial experience by working at and doing business with major multinational pharmaceutical and medical devices companies.
 His passion about serving the society has led him into this path.
 Housam has received several recommendations for his dedication and professionalism, and continually received recognition for his communication skills and leadership excellence.

-Elizabeth Sharr - Director
+Rookiya Sader - Director

-Ann Murell - Director
+Brooke Stewart - Director